Road & Travel Magazine

 All the new Civics benefit from a new front-wheel-drive platform that provides a tighter-feeling, more refined ride.
 The new MacPherson strut front suspension and rear multi-link double wishbone configuration allowed engineers to more finely tune the handling and ride for a better fit with each Civic.
 For example, the Civic sedan keeps jolting bumps away from passengers in an upscale ride, while the Civic Si's sporty ride conveys most road bumps and vibrations to passengers.

 The Civic sedans also are quieter inside compared with the Civic Si, and they're noticeably quieter compared with their predecessors.
+Road noise, in particular, is muted in the four-door models compared with the Si with its sport-oriented tires.

 The new, power-assisted rack-and-pinion steering is more responsive in all Civics and took a bit of getting used to.
 The Civic steering wheel is compact, and combined with the new, quick steering gear ratios, gave me the feeling I was at the controls of a video game.
-This sensation wore off as I spent more time behind the wheel.
+This sensation wore off over time.